mipstian/genintho.github.io/_posts/2018-07-08-json-size-explorer.md

 ---
 layout: post
-title:  json-size-explorer helps you discover where JSON document size goes
+title:  json-size-explorer helps you discover what contributes to JSON document size
 date: 2018-07-08 19:00:00
 ---

 When trying to improve the performance of an application, one rule is to do less.
-When working with JSON documents, doing less means to reduce their size.
-By being smaller, they faster to serialize, faster to deserialize.
-They take less memory, less time to be transferred.
+When working with JSON documents, doing less means reducing their size.
+By being smaller, they are faster to serialize, and faster to deserialize.
+They take less memory, and less time to be transferred.

-Sadly, reducing the size means changing the structure, which means also changing the consumer of the document.
+Sadly, reducing the size means changing the structure, which also means changing the document's consumer code.
-For example, you reduce the length of the different keys you are using, or try to reduce duplication.
+For example, you can shorten the keys you are using, or try to reduce duplication.

 But how do you know what is duplicated?
-How do you know which key to rename, and what would the potential win?
-To answer this question, I wrote a small CLI tool: [json-size-explorer](json-size-explorer).
+How do you know which key to rename, and what the potential win would be?
+To answer these questions, I wrote a small CLI tool: [json-size-explorer](json-size-explorer).

-By feeding him a JSON file, it will print a bunch of statistic about it:
+Feed it a JSON file, and it will print a bunch of statistic about it:

 - number of keys
 - size taken by the keys